Bundaberg: Media

 Bundaberg is served by three commercial television stations (Seven Queensland, WIN Television and 10) and publicly owned services (ABC TV) and (SBS).

 Local news coverage of Bundaberg and the Wide Bay is provided on all three commercial networks with both Seven News and WIN Queensland's WIN News half-hour bulletins airing at 5:30 each weeknight.
 Southern Cross Austereo also airs brief local news & weather updates at various intervals throughout the day on Channel 10.

 Popular culture

-The city has been the location for three film sets:
+The city has featured in several films: